markusmoenig/Eldiron/docs/docs/creator/actions.md

 * `texture_scale_x`: scale the source horizontally.
 Larger values cover more surface area; smaller values repeat more tightly.
 * `texture_scale_y`: scale the source vertically.
 Larger values cover more surface area; smaller values repeat more tightly.
 * `texture_rotation`: rotate the source in degrees around the face UV center.

+### Edit Face Emission

+Emit real-time light from any selected 3D face.
+Emission is stored by the face's persistent surface identity, so it also survives regeneration of Wall surfaces.
+The light follows later object transforms and regenerated surface geometry, and its source uses the triangulated surface's area-weighted center rather than an AABB or vertex average.

+For a visibly glowing coal or lava face, combine this action with an **Emissive** 3D Paint material; face emission supplies the light cast into the scene, while the material controls the appearance of the source surface.

+Options:

+* `emission_enabled`: add or remove emission on the selected faces.
+* `emission_color`: emitted light color.
+* `emission_intensity`: light strength.
+* `emission_soft_radius`: fully lit inner distance before falloff.
+* `emission_range`: maximum light distance.
+* `emission_offset`: move the light slightly along the face normal.
+* `emission_flicker`: animate the intensity for fire-like sources.

+### Edit Face Particles

+Emit smoke-like particles across the full area of any selected 3D face.
+Concave faces use their actual triangulated shape instead of a rectangular approximation, and generated Wall surfaces retain the effect after rebuilding.

+Options:

+* `particles_enabled`: add or remove particles on the selected faces.
+* `particles_amount`: particles emitted per second across the entire face.
+* `particles_size`: average particle size.
+* `particles_speed`: initial rise speed away from the face.
+* `particles_lifetime`: average particle lifetime.
+* `particles_drift`: random atmospheric motion.
+* `particles_offset`: move the emitter slightly along the face normal.
+* `particles_color_1` through `particles_color_4`: particle colors over their lifetime.
+* `particles_palette_linked`: resolve the ramp from project palette entries while retaining the literal colors as fallbacks.
+* `particles_palette_colors`: four optional palette indices from particle birth to fade-out.

 ### Edit Geometry